Want to Buy a House? You Need These Two People ASAP: Realtors & Lenders Explained!

 WHAT YOUR REAL ESTATE AGENT SHOULD DO FOR YOU:

-Remember, buyer’s agent’s services are FREE TO BUYERS.
+Remember, buyer’s agent’s services are usually paid for by the seller.
 This should be the first step in your home-buying process because you should start using this free resource as soon as possible.
 It is the real estate agent’s responsibility to guide you in the right direction.
 So, find somebody that you work well with and trust to get the answers you need!

 NEXT FIND A LENDER